20 Photos That Will Define the Era of Social Distancing

 The new normal

 Chances are you’ve been glued to the news lately, or at least checking it a few times a day.
 If that’s the case, you’re being inundated with words, reports, and statistics, which can be terrifying and downright exhausting.
 Well, it’s like the old saying: A picture is worth a thousand words.
 Here are some photos from all around the world that really encapsulate the strange, isolating time we’re all living through.
-For something more uplifting, these stories of neighbors helping one another right now will encourage you to do the same.

 On March 31, 2020, caution tape blocks off this closed Hollywood, Florida beach.
 This visitor from Minnesota has set up her beach chair on the beach’s walkway, just outside the tape.
-Needless to say, this is not one of the things to do if a world crisis forces you to cancel a trip.

 The usually bustling National Mall in front of the Washington Monument is deserted except for a single jogger on the morning of March 31.